DID MYTHS AND MISCONCEPTIONS

-Alter stands for "alternate personality", though there has also been confusion about the phrasing of "alternate states of consciousness" and/or "altered state of consciousness", as one was once used in patient charts (abbreviated) on trauma disorders units, and the other in sources online and in research that attempted to compare it with trauma-related dissociation, not label the trauma-related dissociation.
+Alter [most likely] stands for "alternate personality", though there has also been confusion about the phrasing of "alternate states of consciousness" and/or "altered state of consciousness".
+One was once used in patient charts (abbreviated) on trauma disorders units, and the other in sources online and in research that attempted to compare it with trauma-related dissociation, not label the actual trauma-related dissociation.
 The absolute origin of the term alter is hard to pinpoint, as is how and why the others found themselves into psychiatric hospitals and research papers without first having an identifiable source to pull it from.
 But, the most currently accepted understanding is that is stands for 'alternate personality'.
 However, "states of consciousness" is a term that is used interchangeably for alter/personality in various therapeutic circles.
 So, the first two are none too dissimilar.

 "Alter ego", however, has zero relevance in DID whatsoever.
 It can stay with Beyonce and Fight Club.

 ✘ Myth: People with DID only have a few alters.